Four Types of Effective Exercises for Lower Back Pain Relief

 - Stretch out the right leg to starting position.
 Then, repeat this exercise with your left knee.

-Piriformis Sitting Stretch
+II.
+How To Do a Piriformis Sitting Stretch

 With this exercise, the piriformis muscles benefit the most.
 Doing it works well in easing that dull ache in your back.
 In addition, you can also strengthen these areas where sciatica or radiating leg pain originate.